RohiniMaram13/Student-Mental-Health-Analysis/README.md

 Steps to run the code
-1)Need to have R software downloaded and can open the code in R studios( this is my preference) 2)Dataset files: StressLevelDataset.csv and students_mental_health_survey.csv 3).rmd is the file that has r code
+1)Need to have R software downloaded and can open the code in R studios( this is my preference) 2)Dataset files: StressLevelDataset.csv and students_mental_health_survey.csv 3)DataScience.Rmd is the file that has r code

-Note: Make sure all the files are in the same folder
+Note: Make sure all the files are in the same folder The DataScience.html file  helps you to have a complete view of the project